EmCap1999/lafontainemons-menu/README.md

 # La fontaine

 A responsive website for a local restaurant.
+See last stable prod version in branch 'V2'.

 👉 http://carte.lafontainemons.be/

 ## Clean and re-build